 Hey y’all!
 I’m Shohreh Davoodi, and for the past several months, I’ve been pouring most of my time and energy into bringing this podcast to life.
-I’m a certified personal trainer and a certified intuitive eating counselor.
-I work with clients both in person in Austin, Texas as well as online.
+I’m a certified intuitive eating counselor and a certified personal trainer.
+I work with clients online to help them improve their relationships with food, exercise, and their bodies.

-I’ve been in this industry for two and a half years, but back when I first started my business I was more of a “typical” personal trainer.
-My focus was on helping my clients to lose weight and change their bodies because I didn’t yet know about concepts like Health At Every Size, diet culture, etc.
+Back when I first started my business I was more of a “typical” personal trainer.
+My focus was on helping my clients to lose weight and change their bodies because I didn’t yet know about concepts like Health At Every Size, diet culture, healthism, etc.

 Since then, I’ve changed my tune.
 And one thing that has stuck out to me is that health and wellness look different on everybody.
 But we live in a culture where health and wellness are expected to look one way for everyone, and most people can’t fit that very limited mold.